sirmspencer/doit/README.md

 A system to do aliasing that is both based on an individual home alias config merged with a project specific alias config.

 This will be an aliasing tool so simple it can do anything.
-The idea here is to alias the first bit of any cli call and then also allow for any additional part of a cli call to be added.
+The idea here is to alias any bit of any cli call with basic string parsing so any command can be generated.

 ```do
 my-alias: